jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 prove that every number is either even or odd (relevantly), and that even and odd are mutually exclusive.
 In case the number is even, we have our relevant evidence that is is even.
-In case the number is odd, then it is not even, and we have a contradiction with the irrelevant fact that it is even.
+In case the number is odd, then we know is not even, and we have a contradiction with the irrelevant fact that it is even.
+In general, whenever you have a decidable predicate, you can convert from knowing it irrelevantly to knowing it relevantly using this recipe.

 We start by proving that every number `n` is either even or odd, by induction on `n`.